MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-management-and-deployment.md

 ## Reusable software environments

 Azure Machine Learning environments ensure that builds are reproducible without using manual software configurations.
-Use environments to track and reproduce the pip and conda software dependencies for your projects.
+Environments can track and reproduce the pip and conda software dependencies for your projects.

 You can use environments for model training and deployment.
 For more information on environments, see [Azure Machine Learning environments](concept-environments.md).

 ## Model registration, packaging, and deployment

-Azure Machine Learning can use MLOps to register, package, and deploy models from anywhere.
+Azure Machine Learning can use MLOps from anywhere to register, package, and deploy models.

 ### Register and track models